percona/pxc-docs/docs/index.md

 Percona XtraDB Cluster 8.0 is fully compatible with MySQL Server Community Edition 8.0 and Percona Server for MySQL 8.0.
 The cluster has the following compatibilities:

-* Data - Use the data created by any MySQL variant.
+* Data - use the data created by any MySQL variant.

-* Application - No changes or minimal application changes are required for an application to use the cluster.
+* Application - no changes or minimal application changes are required for an application to use the cluster.

 !!! admonition "See also"